codeforamerica/ohana-api/INSTALL.md

     $ sudo -u postgres createuser --createdb --no-superuser --no-createrole `whoami`

-On Mac with Postgres.app, this setup is provided by default.
+On a Mac with Postgres.app or a Homebrew Postgres installation, this setup is provided by default.

 ## Install Ohana API